 - Invite your next door neighbors over and share a picture or video.

 Here comes the part that is the most difficult for many pastors: What to post.
-First off, since it’s election season AND there’s enough racial strife going on in our country to ruin every friendship with anyone you’ve every known, please, for the love of Jesus, steer clear of these topics.
+First off, since it’s election season AND there’s enough racial strife going on in our country to ruin every friendship with anyone you’ve ever known, please, for the love of Jesus, steer clear of these topics.
 It’s one thing to have a face-to-face conversation with people about these hot debates in their living room, but Facebook is not the place.
 I know countless people who’ve unfriended relatives and friends over repeated political rants and articles links.
 Just.
 Don’t.
 Do.
 It.

 So what should you post?
 You do need to post on your very own feed.
-Don’t be a ‘stalker’ (you reader everyone’s posts but never post your own or like anything) or ‘liker’ (you never post your own updates, you just like everyone else’s).
+Don’t be a ‘stalker’ (you read everyone’s posts but never post your own or like anything) or ‘liker’ (you never post your own updates, you just like everyone else’s).
 You’ve got to get active and “be doers of the word, and not hearers only.”
 (James 1:22)

 Facebook Update Ideas: